-The Pension Fund had 17 employers in the Fund during the financial year 2013/14, including the London Borough of Ealing.
-The other employers in the Fund fall into either scheduled body status or admitted body status.
+The Pension Fund had 18 employers in the Fund during the financial year 2014/15, including the London Borough of Ealing.
 These employers in the Fund are listed in the section Accounting Policies and Notes to the Accounts.

 MEMBERSHIP OF THE FUND